Dynamical Properties of Dense Associative Memory: Analysis

-We here assume that the generating functional is self-averaging, namely, in the large-system limit, the generating functional is concentrated on its average over the memory patterns $\{\xi^\mu\}_{\mu \in [1:M]}$ and the typical behavior of the model only depends on the statistical properties of the memory patterns.
-We therefore evaluate the averaged generating functional.
-Introducing the definition of the local field using the Dirac delta function, the generating functional averaged over the memory patterns is as follows:
+where we have introduced the generating variables $\vec{\psi}^{(t)}=(\psi_1^{(t)}, \cdots, \phi_N^{(t)})^\top$ $\in \mathbb{R}^N$ and we write $\vec{\psi}=(\vec{\psi}^{(0)}, \cdots, \vec{\psi}^{(T)})$ for shorthand. \end{definition} Here, $i$ denotes the imaginary unit. i.e., $i=\sqrt{-1}$.
+We here assumed that the generating functional is self-averaging, namely, in the large-system limit, i.e., $N$ is sufficiently large, the generating functional is concentrated on its average over the memory patterns $\vec{\xi}^1, \cdots, \vec{\xi}^M$ and the typical behaviour of the model only depends on the statistical properties of the memory patterns.
+In GFA, the expectation values of interest are calculated from derivatives with respect to some elements of the generating variables, e.g.,